 There are a lot of variables that go into determining whether you can travel with luggage items that aren’t allowed.
-For example, if the item is more expensive than other things of its kind, it’s more likely to be confiscated.
+For example, if the item is more expensive than other things, it’s more likely to be confiscated.

-Also, if the manufacturer has attached this tag or sticker to it, you’re safe to pack it in your bags because it’s been deemed safe for transport by an official agency/body.
+Also, if the manufacturer has attached this tag or sticker, you can pack it in your bags because it’s been deemed safe for transport by an official agency/body.

 Other Travel Tips:

-With so many brands and options in luggage out there, determining why you should choose to use the Samsonite Winfield 2 as your suitcase is a critical evaluation.
+With so many brands and options in luggage out there, determining why you should use the Samsonite Winfield 2 as your suitcase is critical.

 The polycarbonate shell gives you lightweight yet durable protection from possible damage in transit; how much of a necessity that is for you depends on personal preference (and airline regulation).
 Choose between three sizes.
 These suitcases are designed with comfort and ease of access in mind.

 Yes, you can bring an electric shaver on the plane.
 You can take it with you in your carry-on or checked baggage.
 Always check with your airline before traveling to ensure you follow their rules!